-When James and I brought our first little bundle of joy home from the hospital in 1992, I remember feeling like a jumbled ball of widely varying and often conflicting emotions that ranged from sheer happiness and inexpressible love—for both my husband and our new daughter—to being overwhelmed and utterly exhausted.
+When James and I brought our first little bundle of joy home from the hospital in 1992, I remember feeling like a jumbled ball of conflicting emotions that ranged from sheer happiness and inexpressible love—for both my husband and our new daughter—to being overwhelmed and utterly exhausted.

 Two babies in two years

 Olivia was simultaneously the most adorable baby girl in the universe and the most draining creature I had ever encountered.
 She needed to be held constantly, walked and rocked and sung to, and she was not particularly fond of going to sleep either.
-I remember those early days of parenthood wondering in a panic if I would ever again get a good night’s sleep or shower before 5:00 PM.
+I remember those early days of parenthood, the feeling of panic, wondering if I would ever again get a good night’s sleep or be able to shower before 5:00 PM.

 Twenty months later, our second gift from God came into the world.
 Alex was a gentle soul, an observer, and the perfect balance to her gregarious, energetic big sister.
 In spite of the exhaustion and the self-sacrifice, motherhood became the most amazing gift in my life, and I have felt fulfilled and abundantly blessed in raising these two beautiful daughters.

 By the time our girls were about one and three years old, we had decided that homeschooling was the right choice for our family.
 Oh how I adored teaching my little girls over the following seventeen years!
 And yet—though there were many great moments of learning and discovery shared together—it was A LOT of hard work.

 There were days—especially when my husband was traveling for his job week after week—that I was desperately exhausted.
 I wondered how I’d make it through the day just getting our school basics done, let alone keeping the house in order, preparing meals, doing laundry, running errands, serving at church, spending time with family, paying the bills, going on field trips, having play dates with friends, going to the library, doing arts and crafts and science experiments, and trying to find a quiet moment for myself here and there, too.